-The EXTRN instruction identifies linkage symbols that are used by this program but defined in some other program.
-Each external symbol must be identified; this includes symbols that name control sections.
+The EXTRN instruction identifies linkage symbols used by one source module but identified in another module.
+Each external symbol must be identified.
+This includes symbols that refer to control section names.
+The format of the EXTRN statement is:

+, · ı

+1 Name Operation .Operand

+A se- quence symbol or blank i I One or more relocatable symbols, separated by commas

+The symbols in the operand field may not appear as the name of statements in the module where the EXTRN statement is.
 The length attribute of an external symbol is 1.
-The format of the EXTRN instruction statement is as follows:

-1 Name Operation Operand A se- quence symbol or blank One or more relocatable symbols, separ- ated by commas

-The symbols in the operand field may not appear as names of statements in this program.
-The following example identifies three external symbols that have been used as operands in this program but are defined in some other program.
+The following example identifies three external symbols.
+They are used as operands in the module where they appear, but they are defined in some other module.

-Name Operation Operand • RATEBL, PAYCALC WITHCALC
+Name Operation Operand , RATEBL, PAYCALC WITHCALC